I've been using Claude Code × Obsidian Daily Notes for six months and tried three improvements

 ```

 Wait for user's text response.
-User can provide free-form text responses for each category they want to reflect on.
+User can provide free-form text responses for whichever categories they want to reflect on.

-Important: Once user has responded once, proceed directly to Step 4 without additional confirmation or questions.
-Accept the response even if they only mention one or two goals.
+Important: After user responds once, proceed immediately to Step 4 without additional confirmation or questions.
+Accept what they provide even if they only mention one or two goals.

 ### Step 4: Update Daily Note File